Top Tips for Safe Backpacking

 But as to the question of the safety of backpacking, I get asked this frequently.
 The short answer is maybe.
 I've been backpacking for over 30 years and I'm still kicking so there's that.
 But that is just a data point of one.
 Due to being connected via the internet, we hear about the tragic tales of trips gone wrong but we don't have the data on the millions of outings each year that end with nothing worse than some bug bites and body odor.
 In general, backpacking is a safe pursuit as long as you are aware of the risks and plan for them.
 We can learn from the accidents which sometimes could have been prevented with the right knowledge, gear, and planning.

-There are many factors that go into the safety of a backpacking trip, so it's important to understand what are real risks and what needless fears that have been overblown.
+There are many factors that go into the safety of a backpacking trip, so it's important to understand what are real risks and what needless fears have been overblown.
 And to give you a clue, carrying a knife because you are afraid of bears is not a good idea.
 A knife has many uses but fighting bears isn't one of them.

 Tips to minimize risk